rijkt/rijkt.link/content/blog/Page Setup.md

 ## Credits

 Reading [vale.rocks](https://vale.rocks/) and [gwern.net](https://gwern.net/) greatly inspired me to have a presence of my own on the web.
 [Zola](https://www.getzola.org/) and [Linkita](https://codeberg.org/salif/linkita) allowed me to get something off the ground quickly.

+## Closing remarks

+This is my first attempt at setting up something like this.
+For work I am more used to big enterprise applications with Single Page front-ends.
+So if you have any suggestions, feel free to write me at email at [pascal@rijkt.link](mailto:pascal@rijkt.link).
+Maybe at some point I'll even have a comment feature.